Gary Plauché: Aftermath

 Plauché was initially charged with second-degree murder, but agreed to a plea bargain in which he pleaded no contest to manslaughter.
-He was sentenced to seven years' suspended sentence, with five years' probation and 300 hours of community service, which he completed in 1989.
+He was sentenced to seven years' suspended sentence, with five years' probation and 300 more hours of community service, which he completed in 1989.

 Psychological reports helped Plauché's case after it was learned that Doucet had abused Jody months prior to the kidnapping.
-Psychiatrist Edward P. Uzee examined Plauché and determined that he could not tell the difference between right and wrong when he killed Doucet.
+The psychiatrist Edward P. Uzee examined Plauché and determined that he could not tell the difference between right and wrong when he killed Doucet.
 Plauché's defense team argued that he was driven to a temporarily psychotic state after learning of the abuse of his son.
 Uzee also determined that Doucet had the ability to manipulate others and took advantage of the fact that Plauché was separated from his wife at the time, and had managed to wedge his way into the Plauché family.
 Judge Frank Saia ruled that sending Plauché to prison would not help anyone, and that there was virtually no risk of him committing another crime.

 The video of Plauché killing Doucet has been featured on many television programs and documentaries, including the 1994 shockumentary Traces of Death II and the 2002 Michael Moore-directed documentary Bowling for Columbine.
 The footage has also been uploaded to YouTube, where the video has received more than 20 million views.
-In March 2020, some of the uncensored copies of the video were taken down and re-uploaded in the censored version, but plenty of copies of the original still exist on YouTube and elsewhere.
 One video featured on YouTube was taken from the television series Anatomy of Crime, which aired in 2000 on Court TV and was produced by John Langley, the creator of Cops.

 At age 67, Plauché gave an interview where he stated that he did not regret killing Doucet and would do so again.

-In August 2019, the book "Why, Gary, Why?": The Jody Plauché Story" was released by Jody.
+In August 2019, the book "Why, Gary, Why?": The Jody Plauché Story was released by Jody.
+The younger Plauché revealed he was initially upset at his father as he saw Doucet as a friend and mentor but eventually came to terms with him.
+Jody himself later became a sexual abuse awareness activist.
+He attended Louisiana State University where he served on the executive board of Men Against Violence; upon graduation, he worked at the Victim Services Center of Montgomery County as a sexual assault counselor.
+In 2024, Jody appeared in an interview for the Mirror in which he stated that he was happy with his life and regarded his father as "the greatest dad of all time".

 Death

 Plauché suffered a stroke in 2011.
-He died in 2014 at a nursing home after another stroke, a month before his 69th birthday.
+After having another stroke in 2014 at a nursing home, Plauché died at the age of 68.